 Form, Texture, and Designing Visual Interest

 "Form" roughly means the shape of a plant.
 Visual interest can be achieved by using contrasting shapes.
-A mound-shaped plant like Silver Mound (Artemisia schmidtiana), a perennial as far north as planting zone 4, gives you a good counterpoint to a spiky plant such as Dracaena indivisa.
+A mound-shaped plant such as Silver Mound (Artemisia schmidtiana), a perennial as far north as planting zone 4, gives you a good counterpoint to a spiky plant such as Dracaena indivisa.
 Both artemisia and dracaena are grown for foliage, not blooms; so add some fall flowers to such a planting to give it more color.

 Landscape designers also take the form of individual parts of a plant into account.
 For instance, the leaves of one plant can have a form different from those of another plant.
 Leaf form and bloom form are central to "texture."

-Form cannot be completely separated from texture.
-Texture is mainly a visual matter in landscape design (not touch).
+Form cannot be completely separated from the texture.
+The texture is mainly a visual matter in landscape design (not touch).
 It is dependent upon the form of the plant's blooms or its leaves.
 For example, the texture of the leaves of Senecio cineraria "Silver Dust," for example, with its toothed edges, contrasts greatly with a neighboring plant that has leaves with smoother edges such as Salvia splendens "Red Hussar."
 The former is perceived as having a more delicate texture.

 Likewise, visual interest is provided by putting a relatively small-leafed, more delicate plant such as chrysanthemum (the hardiest will overwinter in planting zone 5) next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.

 The element of color plays a large role, too.
 Most people have specific colors in mind when planning a fall color scheme.
 Red-yellow-orange is a classic for the harvest season.
 Orange and yellow nasturtiums, lemon yellow French marigolds (Tagetes patula "Lemon Drop"), and reddish-purple plumed Celosia will set your fall gardens ablaze.

 A metallic color scheme is also popular for fall: golds, silvers, and bronzes.
 Golden African marigolds (Tagetes erecta "F1 Gold Galore"), Artemisia ludoviciana "Silver King" (perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.

 Other perennial choices include: